alfredbaudisch/Godello/README.md

 ## Project Plans

 For now the project is basic and functional but additional features are planed to have a more complete featureset.\
-Additionaly features like sorting lists with drag and drop are only visually functional and a position / sorting system needs to be implemented first.

 ## License ⚖️